-John Chilton School has an innovative approach to the education of pupils with a range of cognitive, physical and medical needs (3 to 17) in a unique environment co-located with a mainstream academy.
+John Chilton School has an innovative approach to the education of pupils with a range of cognitive, physical and medical needs aged 4-19 years.
+The school is located currently on two sites; both are co-located with mainstream academies.
 We aim for our pupils to become confident, independent and motivated members of the community.

 At John Chilton School, we strive for the development of confident, motivated and independent learners in a sociable, safe and accessible environment; supported by communication and engagement between home, school and partnerships.

 - leave the school with the skills, abilities, potential and confidence to meet the challenge of adult life in a fast changing world;